 10 - Barry Ritholtz – 19,610 Followers – @ritholtz

 Barry Ritholtz started The Picture Blog in 2003 and has developed a huge following since and earned rave reviews from the financial media.
 His tweets contain a variety of witty, sarcastic and extremely educational information and he has a knack for simplifying complex ideas so that the average Joe can understand them.
 A great person to follow if you want to see through all the noise and get a big picture view.
 Leads the pack in terms of his analysis, instead of just following the latest trend like most others.
+Barry is the author of Bailout Nation: How Greed and Easy Money Corrupted Wall Street and Shook the World Economy.
 With nearly 20,000 followers and 18,000 tweets he a great trader to round out the top 10.

 11 - Darren Miller - 4,613 Followers – @attitrade